jamsch/expo-speech-recognition/README.md

 Get list of speech recognition services available on the device.

+> [!NOTE]
-> Note: this only includes services that are listed under `androidSpeechServicePackages` in your app.json as well as the core services listed under `forceQueryable` when running the command: `adb shell dumpsys package queries`
+> This only includes services that are listed under `androidSpeechServicePackages` in your app.json as well as the core services listed under `forceQueryable` when running the command: `adb shell dumpsys package queries`

 ```ts
 import { getSpeechRecognitionServices } from "expo-speech-recognition";